Project

 Actions #50

-Updated by ono almost 15 years ago
+Updated by ono over 15 years ago

 Any chance to have this patch finally taken into mainstream?
 This is really usefull features that's really missing from lighttpd, especially in so many cases, such as installing Wordpress with rewrite.